 Many vapers find that over time they’re able to reduce the amount of nicotine they vape.

-Even at 0mg, the very act of inhaling that vapor may make you realize it isn’t the nic you’re craving, but the comfortable sensation of that hand to mouth action and the simple inhalation of a tasty vapor.
+Even if you’re vaping 0 nicotine, the very act of inhaling that vapor may make you realize it isn’t the nic you’re craving, but the comfortable sensation of that hand to mouth action and the simple inhalation of a tasty vapor.

 SUBSCRIBE TO OUR “NEWSVAPER” AND GET ECIG UPDATES RIGHT TO YOUR INBOX!